bbogdan-ov/myid3/README.md

 The name of this dir is considered as a default album name and parenting dir is considered as a default artist name

+MYID3 will also try to search for `cover.{jpg,png,webp}` file inside the album directory and set it as default album cover image

 **If you specify a single song file**